parrotao/Admin-Password-Management/README.md

 4. User can use URL and Token in sourcecode to login, he can change status in kv_v1 and add new version of password to KV, but he can't get password as no permission on KV.

 5. Audit and other ACL control should be established.

+6. Production hardening for Vault shall be performed